YsoSirius/windfarmGA/README.md

 roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.

-To start an optimization, either the function 'windfarmGA' or 'genetic_algorithm' can be used.
-The function 'windfarmGA' checks the user inputs interactively and then runs the function 'genetic_algorithm'.
-If the input parameters are already known, an optimization can be run directly via the function 'genetic_algorithm'.
+To start an optimization, either the function `windfarmGA` or `genetic_algorithm` can be used.
+The function `windfarmGA` checks the user inputs interactively and then runs the function `genetic_algorithm`.
+If the input parameters are already known, an optimization can be run directly via `genetic_algorithm`.
-Their output is identical.

 <div style="display: inline-flex;">
   <img src="https://raw.githubusercontent.com/YSoSirius/windfarmGA/master/inst/img/result2.png" width="430"/>